Challenge level: 4 out of 5

 Prepare to push yourself to the limit as we tackle mighty mountain climbs and marvel at the panoramas across lush valleys and sprawling citadels.
 We’ll discover colourful towns and craft markets, camp amidst mountain vistas and gain a tonne of insight into the amazing mix of cultures that make up Peru.

 Together, we'll trek deep into the misty mountains of Peru, alongside rivers in vast valleys and up through forests, bursting with an incredible range of flora.
 We’ll tackle an awesome mix of terrains, from the high desert plateau to the tropical, Andean rainforest.

-The literal highlight of our challenge lies at the finish line, as we watch the sunrise over the magnificent Machu Picchu, Mother Earth.
+The literal highlight of our Inca Trail Trek lies at the finish line, as we watch the sunrise over the magnificent Machu Picchu, Mother Earth.